-Open public meetings and hearings will be held for applications that have been determined to be in compliance with the application process.
-The Community Development Recommending Board (CDRB) will review and make project funding recommendations at these open meetings.
+Open public meetings and hearings will be held for applications that have been determined to be in compliance with the application process and scored by the Community Development Recommending Board (CDRB).
+Any application not meeting the minimum scoring threshold, to be determined by the Office of Community Services Department, will not proceed to the deliberation process for funding.
+The (CDRB) will review and make project funding recommendations at these open meetings.
 The recommendations will be presented to the Las Vegas City Council for their consideration and approval.
 Following City Council selection, funding allocations for the projects are approved.